 4).
 Physical Touch:

 The essence of touching in a relationship must not be undermined.
 Sometimes just stroking your spouse’s back, holding hands or a peck on the cheek or forehead will fulfill this need.
 Physical touch helps to create deep bonds between two lovers and equally ease off stress.
-Most times, a warm massage is just what the other person needs to feel loved and wanted.
+Most times, a foot rub is just what the other person needs to feel loved and wanted.

 5).
 Receiving Gifts: